 - If you don’t eat (or have to hand) Soy Sauce then you can substitute with Coconut Aminos or Tamari.
 (Worcestershire sauce will also work in the recipe but note that this is not Vegetarian.)

-If you are looking for another easy vegetarian dinner then check out my Butternut Squash Mac & Cheese or Gnocchi Bake with Tomato, Red Pepper and Mozzarella.
+If you are looking for another easy vegetarian dinner then check out my Aubergine Ragu or Gnocchi Bake with Tomato, Red Pepper and Mozzarella.
 Looking for comfort food?
 Try my Traditional Lentil Soup with Bacon.

 I hope you enjoy this recipe!
 Please leave a comment and let me know if you make it.